osmandin/rubymine_vagrant/README.md

 Notes
 =====
+The Gemfile does not have a debugger, so RubyMine will alert you when you try to run the debugger.
+Just click on "install debase" when prompted.

-1. RubyMine can complain about missing gems.
-Possible refresh issue (ignore for now).
+RubyMine might complain about other missing gems also due to possible refresh issue.

 References
 ==========